top of page

 Females in Season

-Will be allowed to run wearing “pants” at the very end of the day after all other dogs have tested.
-Females in season will be parked and pottied in areas separate from the other dogs while at the test if the location logistics permit.
-Handlers must contact krechols@aol.com or elizabeth@neverclever.com so plans can be made for the dog.
+Females in season will be allowed to run wearing “pants” at the very end of the day after all other dogs have tested.
+Handlers with females in season should park and toilet their dogs away from the other dogs if the location logistics permit.
+Handlers must email the Kathy Echols at krechols@aol.com so plans can be made for the dog.

 ADA Requests